timche/postcss-german-stylesheets/README.md

 postcss([ require('postcss-german-stylesheets') ])
 ```

-See [PostCSS] docs for examples for your environment.
+See [PostCSS](https://github.com/postcss/postcss) plugin for writing German Stylesheets. docs for examples for your environment.

 ## Credits